HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 sudo -E bash launch.sh
 ```
 **Launch Jupyter lab with the remote port**
-After the docker image is built and Jupyter lab is launched remotely, you need to connect with SSH also to the port given to Jupyter.
-For this, check in the new window what's the port.
-E.g., in the image below it is `8888`
+After the Docker image is built and Jupyter lab is launched remotely, you need to connect via SSH to the port assigned to Jupyter.
+To do this, check the new window for the port.
+For example, in the image below, it is `8888`
 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/JUPYTER_TOKEN_TERMINAL.png"
      alt="Terminal after running Jupyter Lab"
      width="60%"